How Many Cpu Coolers Do I Need

 1. NZXT Kraken Z73

-This high-end liquid cooler offers excellent cooling performance, customizable LCD screen, and easy installation.
+This high-end liquid cooler offers excellent cooling performance, a customizable LCD screen, and easy installation.

 1. Thermalright Le Grand Macho RT